Ninetalesgh/dndcampaign/vault/dm/dm_monsters.md

 - **Languages**: Common, Goblin
 - **Traits**:
    - **Nimble Escape**.
 The goblin can take the Disengage or Hide action as a bonus action on each of its turns.
    - **Khurgorbaeyag's Gift**.
 Khurgorbaeyag saw fit to gift this goblin with powers that enable it to dominate others.
-The goblin has 1d3 other goblin that slavishly obey its orders.
+The goblin has 1d3 other goblins that slavishly obey its orders.
 - **Actions**:
    - **Scimitar**. *Melee Attack*: +4 to hit, reach 1 *(1.5m)*, one target.
     *Hit*: 5 (1d6 + 2) slashing damage.